BrigittePowers/css-glowing-cheatsheet/README.md

 CSS Snippet Cheat Sheet
 A webpage that will hold a collection of CSS snippets.

-* Each CSS snippet should have a card-like layout with the CSS syntax wrapped in an [HTML pre element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre).
+Each CSS snippet can be highlighted for copying on click.
+Layout is available for desktop, tablet, and mobile devices.

 * Each CSS snippet can easily be highlighted for copying on click using the [CSS user-select property](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select).